Li Hongzhang: First Sino-Japanese War

 Due to the public embarrassment caused by the attack, the Japanese agreed to the immediate ceasefire Li had urged in the days before, though fighting would continue on Taiwan and in the Penghu Islands.
-On 17 April 1895, Li signed the Treaty of Shimonoseki with the Japanese, thus ending the First Sino-Japanese War.
+On April 17, 1895, Li signed the Treaty of Shimonoseki with the Japanese, thus ending the First Sino-Japanese War.

 Tour of Russia, Europe and North America

 In 1896, Li attended the coronation of Nicholas II of the Russian Empire on behalf of the Qing Empire and toured Europe, Canada and the United States, where he advocated reform of the American immigration policies that had greatly restricted Chinese immigration after the Chinese Exclusion Act of 1882 (renewed in 1892).
+In 1896, he was hosted by British prime minister William Ewart Gladstone at Hawarden Castle in Wales.

 In a famous interview published by The New York Times on September 3, 1896, Li was asked whether he favored the introduction of the newspaper into China as developed in the U.S. or in Europe.
 Li's answer was stunningly honest: "There are newspapers in China, but the Chinese editors, unfortunately, do not tell the truth.
 They do not, as your papers, tell 'the truth, whole truth, and nothing but the truth.'
 The editors in China are great economizers of the truth; they tell only a part of it.
 They do not have, therefore, the great circulations that your papers have.
 Because this economy of the truth, our papers fail in the mission of a great press, to be one of the means of civilization."

 While in Britain, he toured parts of the country by train, keeping with his desire to inspire railway development in his own country while constantly fighting against the prejudices of conservative leaders.
 He visited the industrial area in Barrow, North West England, and toured Lake Windermere on the steamer Tern operated by the Furness Railway Company.
 He also witnessed the 1896 Royal Naval Fleet Review at Spithead.
 It was during his visit to Britain in 1896 that Queen Victoria made him a Knight Grand Cross of the Royal Victorian Order.